jadecobra/python_tdd_exercises/source/code/code_truth_table.rst

 #################################
-Truth Table: Tests and Solutions
+truth table: Tests and Solutions
 #################################

 **********